23 March 2025

 Ma Hanak ما حنك

-A popular Sudanese slang expression that is similar to the English idiom, ‘no big deal’, which is used to say something is unimportant or trivial – not troublesome, a big or serious problem, or anything to worry about.
+A popular slang expression that is similar to the English idiom, ‘no big deal’, which is used to say something is unimportant or trivial – not troublesome, a big or serious problem, or anything to worry about.
 Applied in various ways in conversations, ‘hanak’ loosely translates to ‘issue’ or ‘story’ when making a statement, asking question or reaching a conclusion.

 Makasr (when referring to a male); makasra (when referring to a female); makasreen (when referring to two or more people)